UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team16-CharacterGeneration.md

 ## Current Progress
 ### Data Preprocessing
-We are working on combining the images from different dataset.
-We have to unify the size of the image and the format of the image among different datasets.
+We are working on combining the images from different datasets.
+We unify the size and the format of Pokemon images from different datasets.
+We also include the newest generation Pokemon images that do not exist in any current dataset.

 ### Sketch